Syllabus

 Video Assignments

 In this course, you will complete a total of six video presentation assignments.
-In Weeks 1, 5, and 7, you will submit a paper summary.
+You will submit an article summary in Weeks 1, 5, and 7.
 These video assignments will require you to summarize a topical and recent peer-reviewed research article in a brief presentation.
 In Weeks 2, 4, and 6, you will focus on a specific topic for that week and respond to prompt questions related to that topic.

 Grading Policy